 The 40 Mile Caribou Herd is estimated and 70,000 animals.
 During the fall they migrate to their winter range in the central part of eastern Alaska and western Yukon Territory, Canada.
 In the spring they migrate back west to their calving grounds in central Alaska north of Delta Junction and Tok, Alaska

 The Porcupine Caribou Herd is estimated to be 220,000 head.
 Their calving grounds and summer grounds are on the treeless Arctic National Wildlife Refuge.
 ANWR is located on the eastern portion of the vast North Slope, north of the Arctic Circle, north of the Brooks Range and east of Deadhorse

 The Western Arctic Caribou Herd is estimated at staggering 270,000 head!
 Covers 157,000 square miles (about the size of California).
-Their Calving Grounds and summer grazing area is on North Slope of Brooks Range on the western end (towards the Bering Sea).
+Their Calving Grounds and summer grazing area is on the North Slope of the Brooks Range on the western end (towards the Bering Sea).
 This is the second largest land mammal migration in the world!